tpoisot/ms_pop_networks/ms_revised.md

 ## Benefits for network analysis

 As discussed in previous sections, improved understanding of why and where species interact should also provide a mechanistic understanding of observed species co-occurrences.
 However, the presence of species is also regulated by indirect interactions.
-Recent experimental showed that some predator species can only be maintained if another predator species is present, since the latter regulates a competitively superior prey and allows for prey coexistence [@san12].
+Recent experimental results showed that some predator species can only be maintained if another predator species is present, since the latter regulates a competitively superior prey and allows for prey coexistence [@san12].
 These effects involving several species and several types of interactions across trophic levels are complex (and for this reason, have been deemed unpredictable in the past, @tac11a), and can only be understood by comparing communities in which different species are present/absent.
-Looking at figure \ref{f:meta}, it is also clear that the probability of having an interaction between species $i$ and $j$ ($\text{P}(\mathbf{L}_{ij})$) is ultimately constrained by the probability of simultaneously observing $i$ and $j$ together, *i.e.* $\text{P}(i \cap j)$.
+Looking at figure \ref{f:meta}, it is also clear that the probability of having an interaction between species $i$ and $j$ ($\text{P}(\mathbf{L}_{ij})$) is ultimately constrained by the probability that individuals of species $i$ and $j$ will meet assuming random movement, *i.e.*
+$\text{P}(i \cap j)$.
 Thus, the existence of any ecological interaction will be contingent upon *other* ecological interactions driving local co-occurrence [@ara11].
 Based on this argument, ecological networks cannot be limited to a collection of pairwise interactions.
 Our view of them needs be updated to account for the importance of the context surrounding these interactions (**Box 2**).
-From a biogeographic standpoint, it requires us to develop a theory based on interaction co-occurrence in addition to the current knowledge encompassing only species co-occurrence. @ara11 and
-@all11a introduced the idea that competitive interactions can leave a signal in species co-occurrence network.
+From a biogeographic standpoint, it requires us to develop a theory based on interaction co-occurrence in addition to the current knowledge encompassing only species co-occurrence. @ara11 and @all11a introduced the idea that competitive interactions can leave a signal in species co-occurrence network.
 A direct consequence of this result is that, for example, trophic interactions are constrained by species' competitive outcomes *before* they are ever constrained by *e.g.* predation-related traits.
 In order to fully understand interactions and their indirect effects,